nervosnetwork/ckb/rpc/README.md

 *   `proposed`: [`Uint64`](#type-uint64) - Count of transactions in the proposed state.

-    The proposed transactions are ready to be commit in the new block after the block`tip_hash`.
+    The proposed transactions are ready to be committed in the new block after the block`tip_hash`.

 *   `orphan`: [`Uint64`](#type-uint64) - Count of orphan transactions.